 - ¾ cup sugar

-- ½ cup citrus juice (use the juice from the oranges and lemons you are using, if you do not have enough for a full ½ cup, supplement with water)
+- ½ cup citrus juice Use the juice from the oranges and lemons you are zesting for the frosting.
+Set aside orange juice for frosting first.
+If you do not have enough for a full ½ cup, supplement with water

 - 1 tablespoon cornstarch